Dragan spent July of 1998 in Canadian Rockies, sitting

 writers, give them one month, a room and a studio, an editor,

-will leave their stories to the host, and leave without looking
+and let them chase their own demons.
+In the end the writers will leave their stories to the host, and leave without looking

 back.

-During that month he
+During that month I

 how it affected their lives and perception of their surroundings.

-He felt fortunate to work with Barbara Moon, who was
+I felt fortunate to work with Barbara Moon, who was

 “To arrive where you are” holds